 Library cards are non-transferable and are intended for use by the cardholder only.
 Cardholders are responsible for all materials checked out on a library card.
 Lost or stolen cards should be reported promptly.
 Customers who wish to pay fines for other family members other than minors may be told only the amount owed if they do not have the library card.
 If the solicitor has given name and library card number for a family member, information provided shall be limited to the number of items charged to the customer and the amount owed.

 Information provided by staff over the telephone or left on a voicemail shall be limited to notification that an item or information is available.
 Email communications about holds and overdues include titles.

 Reserved materials may be picked up by the person placing the reserve or by someone who has permission from the person who placed the reserve.
 The materials will be checked out on the card of the person placing the reserve.

 Digital Branch Privacy

-If you choose to send the Library an email message or otherwise communicate with the Library via its Suggest a Purchase or other form, the Library will use that information only to respond to your message and to help get you the information you have requested.
+If you choose to send the Library an email message or otherwise communicate with the Library via a website form, the Library will use that information only to respond to your message and to help get you the information you have requested.
 General suggestions and comments about library services are shared among library staff members responsible for ordering materials or providing services to customers.
 If you choose to renew your Library card using the Renew form on the Library’s website, Library staff will use that information only to update your Library account information.